Click on map to enlarge. Print copies available at CELT office 330 Ocean House Rd. Cape Elizabeth.

 Dyer-Hutchinson provides excellent walking trails across this 49-acre parcel.
 Portions of the property are managed for sustainable forestry and as a commercial cut-your-own Christmas tree farm.
 Cross-Hill and Winnick Woods provide rambling trails through open scrub and densely forested woods across varied terrain.

-Access: A small parking area is available for Dyer-Hutchinson on the east side of Sawyer Road across from mailbox #1147, another small parking area and trailhead for Winnick Woods is available on Sawyer Rd near Eastman Road.
-Cross Hill has no deadicated central trailhead or parking but access is available throughout the neighborhood at the Greenbelt trail signs.
+Access: Parking is available on the sides of Sawyer Road next to and across from mailbox #1147; there is another small parking area and trailhead for Winnick Woods available on Sawyer Rd near Eastman Road.
+Cross Hill has no dedicated central trailhead or parking but access is available throughout the neighborhood at the Greenbelt trail signs.

 Town Center Trail (CELT and Town Owned)